mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 	- replace multiple dots by a single one
 	- strip spaces, dots and dashes at the beginning and end

+All from email addresses will be validated.
+The validation is done by the email_is_valid function which checks for several things based on certain core mantis configuration options, namely: validate_email use_ldap_email allow_blank_email limit_email_domain check_mx_record

 Gerrit Beine, August 2004